golony6449/CS_NOTI/README.md

 2. last_cs: Save last post's id of cs for re-runnging this program

+3. last_cs_notice: Save last Notice count

-3. last_gnu: Save last post's id of gnu hot news for re-runnging this program
+4. last_gnu: Save last post's id of gnu hot news for re-runnging this program

+5. last_agency: Save last post's if of gnu agency noti for re-running this program

 ### HOW TO USE
 1. run main.py on terminal with parameter - Example: python main.py gnu cs